morphonets/SNT/README.md

   * Precise placement of nodes is aided by a local search that automatically snaps the cursor to neurites wihin a 3D neighborhood

 * Auto-tracing:

-  * Generation of traces from thresholded images
+  * Generation of traces from thresholded/filtered images
+  * Machine learning: Built-in routines for training random forest classifiers on previously traced paths ([Trainable Weka segmentation](https://github.com/fiji/Trainable_Segmentation) bridge)

 * Tracing can be interleaved with image processing routines